AnuAJ1/azure-docs/articles/active-directory/develop/includes/registration/quickstart-register-app.md

 Sometimes called an _application password_, a client secret is a string value your app can use in place of a certificate to identity itself.

 Client secrets are considered less secure than certificate credentials.
 Application developers sometimes use client secrets during local app development because of their ease of use.
-However, you should use certificate credentials for any of your applications that are running in production.
+However, you should not use certificate credentials for any of your applications that are running in production.

 1. In the Azure portal, in **App registrations**, select your application.
 1. Select **Certificates & secrets** > **Client secrets** > **New client secret**.